BlueGummi/charmos/docs/locking_idea.md

 In this example thread 1 is attempting to read the first element of the list and thread 2 is setting the list to NULL.

-Although it seems like this would always succeed because of the NULL pointer check in thread 1, there exists a small window in between the time that the list is checked to the time that the list is dereferenced where thread 2 can run and set the list to NULL, thus causing thread 1 to read the invalid pointer and crash :boom:.
+Although it would seem like this would always be OK because of the NULL pointer check in thread 1, there exists a small window in between the time that the list is checked to the time that the list is dereferenced where thread 2 can run and set the list to NULL, thus causing thread 1 to read the invalid pointer and crash :boom:.